On This Page

 Currently, NPs in Ontario do not have the authority to prescribe controlled substances.

-On December 7, 2016, Council approved draft regulations and by-laws to be sent to nurses and stakeholders for feedback.
-If approved by Council and government in the future, the regulation changes will expand NPs’ scope of practice to include prescribing controlled substances.
+On March 8, 2017, Council approved draft regulations to be sent to government for their review and approval.
+The regulation changes will expand NPs’ scope of practice to include prescribing controlled substances.

 To support safe client care in the implementation of this new area of practice, the proposed regulations include a condition that NPs must meet educational requirements related to controlled substances.